Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

 \textbf{The results of saliency detection:} We compare the saliency prediction performance of STVP-SD with PointNet++, BAFF, and RandLANet.

-The experimental results are shown in Table \ref{tb_result}, STVP-SD achieves on-par or better saliency detection performance than state-of-the-art methods, with an MIoU of 71.82$\%$.
-This is because STVP-SD makes full use of the temporal information, spatial coordinates and color information between point cloud video frames.
+The experimental results are shown in Table \ref{tb_result}, where STVP-SD achieves performance comparable to or better than state-of-the-art methods in saliency detection.
+This is because STVP-SD fully utilizes temporal information, spatial coordinates, and color information across point cloud video frames.
 Among the four performance metrics, STVP-SD performs worse than the other three networks only in recall, due to the more stringent conditions for determining the visible region.

-\textbf{The results of viewport prediction:} The Table \ref{tb_result} presents the experimental results, showing that STVP achieved high viewport prediction performance, with a point-level MIoU of 82.09\%.
-The accuracy at the tile level is even higher, with an MIoU of 88.10\%.
+\textbf{The results of viewport prediction:} Table \ref{tb_result} presents the experimental results, showing that STVP achieves high viewport prediction performance, with a point-level MIoU of 82.09\%.
+The accuracy at the block level is even higher, with an MIoU of 88.10\%.

-To visualize the prediction results, we extract one frame from two video sequences to display the final viewport prediction results.
-The prediction results are presented in two forms: a point-level prediction (Figure \ref{fig_FoV_point_level}) and a tile-level prediction (Figure \ref{fig_FoV_tile_level}).
-From the point-level prediction results, we can see that although the STVP predictions are slightly different at the edge of the viewport compared to the ground truth, their viewport ranges largely overlap.
-However, their viewport edges do not resemble this defect, which is perfectly solved by extending the predictions to the tile level.
-From the tile-level prediction results, we can see that ground truth is almost the same as the predicted result.
+To visualize the prediction results, we extract one frame from each of two video sequences to display the final viewport prediction.
+The prediction results are presented in two forms: point-level prediction (Fig. \ref{fig_FoV_point_level}) and block-level prediction (Fig. \ref{fig_FoV_tile_level}).
+From the point-level prediction results, we observe that although the STVP predictions slightly differ at the edges of the viewport compared to the ground truth, their viewport ranges largely overlap.
+However, their viewport edges do not exhibit this defect, which is effectively addressed by extending the predictions to the block level.
+From the block-level prediction results, we observe that the ground truth is almost identical to the predicted result.